linas/archeo/README.md

 arrays and onto Ceph.

 The current system architecture is imaginary, and the implementation was started only a day ago.
-A basic filesystem crawler/cataloger is mostly kind of done-ish.
-See *HOWTO* below.
+A basic filesystem crawler/cataloger has been set up, and it works.
+A web UI has been prototyped.
+See the *HOWTO* below.

 Systems Survey
 --------------